top of page

 His friend cautions Don about some people he should avoid.
 “Just because someone has been an ally or team member doesn’t mean they should be a part of the group.”
 He elaborates on involving people who are stuck in the past, have a personal agenda, or can’t perceive the values that made his business impactful.

-Don’s friend has one more warning about the process: “It is inevitable, someone will get their feelings hurt; be prepared for it.
+Don’s friend has one more warning about the process: “It is inevitable that someone will get their feelings hurt; be prepared for it.
 This is leadership.”

-It is inevitable, someone will get their feelings hurt; be prepared for it.
+It is inevitable that someone will get their feelings hurt; be prepared for it.
 This is leadership. click to tweet

 “When you meet, don’t start with the answers Don, start with provoking questions,” he says.
 He then leads Don in a list of some questions to ask and begin to answer in these twelve conversations.